SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/research_machine_learning/tf.md

 for img_path in feed(sources[src_i][1]):
 ~~~~~

-and the rest of the processing is done once for each
+and the rest of the processing is done once for each.

 # Run the model to create a prediction

-The image ins loaded, converted to the right data format for this model, and resized to match the shape of the input tensor
+The image is loaded, converted to the right data format for this model, and resized to match the shape of the input tensor

 ~~~~~
   img = Image.open(img_path).convert('RGB').resize((width, height))